 I also have a post on how I updated shiny brass lamps using another technique.
 You will find it in this post: Transformation: Update Brass Lamps

-how to make labels for the drawer pulls
+how to make labels for the brass drawer pulls

 The next step is to make the labels for the drawer pulls.
 Using my word processor, I printed out the names for each label.
 I traced around the rectangular part of the pull to figure out the size I would need.
 I set the font to Engravers MT -size to 22 pts.
 I printed out the names for each on white card stock.